*Bookmark this page!

 Our Extended Family & Friends:

-- Please continue to pray for Lenore Tosi’s cousin, Nancy Leavitt, who suffered a stroke last week.
-She was unable to speak but uttered a word yesterday and is beginning to get small movement in her limbs on the right side.
-They are looking to relocate her to rehab this week.
-Please pray for her healing and that she will come to know Him through this ordeal.
+- Please continue to pray for Lenore Tosi’s cousin, Nancy Leavitt, who suffered a stroke.
+She is making slow and steady progress.
+Please pray she receives the maximum time at the rehab facility which she is now in.
+And continue to pray for her healing and that she will come to know Him through this ordeal.

 Would you like your prayer request to remain active longer?